Bajju360/genesis-protocol/README.md

-The Genesis Protocol
+**The Genesis Protocol**
 A prompt-based framework that turns a simple Markdown file into a persistent, verifiable, and secure "brain" for any AI project.
-Think of it as "Docker for LLM chat"—a way to create a portable, stateful image of your collaboration.
+Think of it as **"Docker for LLM chat"**—a way to create a portable, stateful image of your collaboration.

-Created by: K.Bharadwaj and Google's Gemini
+**Created by: K.Bharadwaj and Google's Gemini**

-Version: 1.0 (Methodology)
+**Version: 1.0** (Methodology)

-What is the Genesis Protocol?
+**What is the Genesis Protocol?**
-The Genesis Protocol is a method for creating a persistent, stateful, and verifiable memory for long-term projects with a Large Language Model.
-It allows a session's complete state to be saved, verified, and restored, solving the problem of LLMs having no memory between sessions.
+*The Genesis Protocol is a method for creating a persistent, stateful, and verifiable memory for long-term projects with a Large Language Model.
+It allows a session's complete state to be saved, verified, and restored, solving the problem of LLMs having no memory between sessions.*

 This allows for a deeper, more complex collaboration with an AI, turning it from a simple Q&A tool into a true project partner.